SixLabors/docs/articles/imagesharp.drawing/primitives.md

 }));
 ```

+Use the rectangle and ellipse helpers when the geometry exists only for that command.
+For example, `DrawEllipse(...)` is concise for a one-off ring, while `new EllipsePolygon(...)` is better when the same ellipse must be clipped, filled, and outlined.

 ## Arcs and Pies

 Arc and pie helpers take a center point, a size, a rotation angle, a start angle, and a sweep angle.
 Positive and negative sweeps are both valid, which makes clockwise and counter-clockwise segments easy to express.

+Arc helpers draw or fill the curved segment of an ellipse.
+Pie helpers close the segment back to the center, creating a wedge.
+Use [`PiePolygon`](xref:SixLabors.ImageSharp.Drawing.PiePolygon) when the wedge is part of reusable geometry.

 ```csharp
 using SixLabors.ImageSharp;